Session 1: Initial Workshop: Think 3-2-1 Crisis Intervention Strategy and the BE KIND Model

 • Session Objectives:

-• Understand the Spectrum of Resilience as a framework for prevention, intervention, and postvention.
+• Know the Spectrum of Resilience—a healthy response to prevention, intervention, and postvention.

-• Explore the role of spiritual, personal, and professional resiliency in crisis management.
+• Identify the characteristics of spiritual, personal, and professional resiliency in crisis management.

-• Identify crisis prompters, signs, and guardrails that help prevent escalation.
+• Learn crisis prompters, signs, guardrails, and curative factors.

-• Learn how to foster a culture of connectedness and safety.
+• Stimulate cultural change to promote connectedness and safety.

 • Key Topics: